 Eileen Diamond (Jun 15, 1943)

-A second season replacement Mouseketeer, Eileen was a specialist in ballet and modern dance.
+A second season replacement Mouseketeer, Eileen Diamond was a dance specialist: folk, jazz and modern, but primarily ballet.
 After her one season with the show, she danced in film, on stage, in musical comedy and for various goodwill programs.
-As an adult, she has taken the roles of dancer, writer, choreographer, casting director, and producer for regional theater.
+As an adult, she has taken the roles of dancer, choreographer, casting director, and producer for regional theater.
 She became a teacher of the performing arts in summer camps jointly developed with her husband, conductor-composer Roy Rogosin.

-Eileen took part in Mouseketeer reunion activities in both 1975 and 1980, but in 1985 she and Roy decided they needed a change of venue from Southern California.
-They relocated their family to New England, where a year later they founded the Seacoast Repertory Theater in Portsmouth, New Hampshire, later adding the Ogunquit Playhouse in Maine.
+As a couple, Eileen and Roy founded the Seacoast Repertory Theater in Portsmouth, New Hampshire, later adding the Ogunquit Playhouse in Maine.
 Roy served as artistic director and producer, while Eileen was associate producer and casting director.
-Eileen also gave dancing lessons to local students and did the choreography for their stage productions.
+Eileen also gave dance lessons to local students and did the choreography for their stage productions.
 In 1986, the Rogosins founded a program called C-A-M-P: Creative- Arts- Music- Performance

 , in Portsmouth.
 This was a summer camp for children and teens concentrating on all areas of performance to include singing, dancing, writing, acting and musicianship.
 In 2007, they moved their program to Santa Fe, New Mexico.
 Several of their campers have gone on to Broadway.
 The Rogosins have recently retired to Todos Santos, an artistically inclined community in Baja California.

 - - - Profile by Randall Nakashima